The Early Years

 Project Puccini, and Opera Queensland

 In 2014, I was still battling to get my voice back.
 A student brought me a newspaper clipping which advertised an audition for “Project Puccini”, an innovative project by Opera Queensland.
 The opera, La bohème (Giacomo Puccini) would be held in Ipswich, featuring Principals from Opera Queensland, and a chorus made up of members from the local community.
 Although I loved the idea of participating in the production, and knew it would be very good for my voice, I was reluctant to audition, and didn’t register for it.
 However, eventually, I went along because my student wanted to audition.
-Due to the time factor, I was very much under prepared and went along with a song that I half knew, and with only half a voice.
+Due to the time factor, I was very much under prepared and still struggling with half a voice.
 With music, two halves do not make a whole!
-In fact, to compound matters, I only had a practise cd that I had never used before, one I later discovered was at a tediously slow tempo.
+In fact, to compound matters, I had only a borrowed practise cd that I had never used before, one I discovered – during the audition – was at a tediously slow tempo.
 It is a wonder that the panel were not horizontal by the time I had finished trawling through it.
 I chose the piece, Panis Angelicus (Latin for “Bread of Angels” ) (Cesar Franck) It was the first piece that I had performed live after my recovery, and it seemed a fitting tribute to the “Angel”, a good omen.
 Despite all of the factors against me, I was very pleasantly surprised to gain a place in the chorus.